 “The town of Gander and its mayor put their emergency plan into place,” he said.
 “They started making food and lunches for people coming off the planes.”

 But it didn’t end there.
 While it was initially assumed that the passengers would remain in Gander for just a few hours, their stay extended five days.
-And still, the town stepped up to the plate.
+And the town stepped up to the plate throughout that ordeal.

 “People were put up in high schools and gymnasiums … and a lot of people opened their homes,” Gentile said.
 “Complete strangers coming in sleeping in their beds, showering at their place, eating with their families … basically they did it out of the goodness of their hearts.”